Disney Does NFTs Again in Partnership With NBA Top Shot Makers Dapper Labs

 While some of the magic may be lost when translating physical experiences into digital (like holding a pin of Eeyore), the Disney Pinnacle pins do have their advantages as “investments,” Gharegozlou said.
 This includes the social aspects of collecting in general:

-“To collect and trade pins, the feeling of going to Frontierland and Disneyland and meeting an absolute stranger who shares the fandom that you do for a particular IP or a style of pin and then having your first trade with them is one of the most exhilarating feelings,” he said.
-(This is an experience Gharegozlou may have actually had; for her part Kahn said she went to Disneyland like 18 times since starting work with Disney – Gharegozlou didn’t give his number.)
+“To collect and trade pins, the feeling of going to Frontierland and Disneyland and meeting an absolute stranger who shares the fandom that you do for a particular IP or a style of pin and then having your first trade with them is one of the most exhilarating feelings,” Kahn said.
+(This is an experience she may have actually had; she went to Disneyland like 18 times since starting work with Disney.)

 But these social experiences are magnified and multiplied by being online; in the same way a message board heightens the types of conversations you’d have with collectors at a comic book store.
 There’s just more chances to meet like-minded fans.
 Plus, there’s something no nonsense about digital collectables that clarifies the fact collecting anything is often an investment: